-Getting started with lean in an existing organization is a challenge on many levels.
+Getting started with lean in an existing organization challenging on many levels.
 Often some of the most important steps in a lean journey are not recognized.

 A common place people think they start is with 5S.
 It’s an excellent way to begin improvement practices and daily routines with quick results.
 Even when the organization starts with 5S, it isn’t realized that that the journey didn’t begin here.
 Understanding how the journey started is an important part of keeping the journey going.

 Changing the way an organization operates–changing the way people think and work–is no trivial matter.
-Getting from the old way of doing things to practicing5S alone is quite an accomplishment.
+Getting from the old way of doing things to practicing 5S, in itself, is quite an accomplishment.
 5S in any organization didn’t start with 5S.
 It started with leadership.

-At some point, a leader made the decision to begin a lean journey–to point bow of the ship on a specific azimuth and set sail.
-Think of all of the commands given by the ships captain in any 18th century period sailing movie you might have seen.
+At some point, a leader made the decision to begin a lean journey–to point the bow of the ship on a specific azimuth and set sail.
+Think of all of the commands given by the ship’s captain in any 18th century period sailing movie you might have seen.